Post-grunge: 1993–1997: First wave and rise in popularity

 As the original grunge movement began to fade, major record labels began signing and promoting bands emulating the genre in a more mainstream style, dubbed by some writers as "post-grunge".
 Though bands such as Bush and Candlebox have been categorized as grunge, both bands have also been categorized as post-grunge.
 Collective Soul and Live are two other bands categorized as post-grunge that emerged along with Bush and Candlebox.
 Bush, Candlebox, Collective Soul and Live all achieved mainstream success; Candlebox's self-titled album (1993) was certified 4× platinum by the Recording Industry Association of America (RIAA) and, according to Nielsen SoundScan, sold at least 4,000,000 copies.
 Its song "Far Behind" peaked at number 18 on the Billboard Hot 100.
 Collective Soul's song "Shine" peaked at number 11 on the same chart and was certified gold by the RIAA in September 1994.
-Collective Soul's album Hints Allegations and Things Left Unsaid (1993) was certified 2× platinum by the RIAA, and the band's self-titled album released in 1995 was certified 3× platinum by the RIAA.
+The band's album Hints Allegations and Things Left Unsaid (1993) was certified 2× platinum by the RIAA, and their self-titled 1995 album was certified 3× platinum by the RIAA.

 Bush's debut studio album Sixteen Stone (1994) was certified 6× platinum by the RIAA and the band's second studio album Razorblade Suitcase (1996), which peaked at number 1 on the Billboard 200, was certified 3× platinum by the RIAA.
 Carl Williott of Stereogum called Bush's album Sixteen Stone "a harbinger of post-grunge's pop dominance".
 Live's album Throwing Copper (1994) was certified 8× platinum by the RIAA, and the band's album Secret Samadhi (1997) was certified 2× platinum by the RIAA.
 Both Throwing Copper and Secret Samadhi peaked at number 1 on the Billboard 200.
 Consequence of Sounds Paolo Ragusa credits Throwing Copper with starting post-grunge and shifting rock music to a new direction after the death of Kurt Cobain by combining some harder rock influences with clearer vocals, softer guitar melodies, and the production of Jerry Harrison to make a distinct sound.

 In 1995, former Nirvana drummer Dave Grohl's newer band Foo Fighters released their self-titled debut album, becoming one of the most commercially successful rock bands in the United States, aided by considerable airplay on MTV.
 Like grunge bands such as Nirvana, Pearl Jam, Soundgarden, and Alice in Chains, the post-grunge band Candlebox was from Seattle, but post-grunge was marked by a broadening of its geographical base, with bands such as York, Pennsylvania's Live, Atlanta, Georgia's Collective Soul, Australia's Silverchair, and England's Bush.